ASC Faculty FAQ

 Absolutely not.
 Students with disabilities are expected to fulfill the same course requirements and academic standards required of all students, with or without accommodations.
 The ADA is a civil rights statute, not an affirmative action vehicle.
 There is no requirement that a student with a disability is given preferential treatment only equal and fair access to programs.
 You should treat a student with a disability as you would any of your students.
 Follow your normal procedures for a student who is doing poorly in class.
 Make sure that your specific performance expectations are clearly delineated and communicated, and then track the student's performance, documenting each step.

-4. If I refuse to provide an accommodation approved by the DSPS office, can I be sued or found personally liable?
+- If I refuse to provide an accommodation approved by the ASC, can I be sued or found

 Yes.
 Faculty members are not independent contractors.
 As referenced in several court cases including Howe vs Hull, U.S. vs Morvant, Smith vs the University of the State of N.Y., and Dinsmore vs Pugh, faculty members who place themselves at odds with institutional policies risk being held personally liable for any resulting ADA/504 violations.